innobraingmbh/markitdown/README.md

 pip install markitdown
 ```

+You will need to have `markitdown` available as a binary in your command line.

-⚡ Recommended way is to use `pipx`:
+⚡ The recommended way to do this is to use `pipx`:

 On macOS:
 ```